You may be wondering:

 But, here’s the deal:

-In this 3-day itinerary, you will be able to trek through the cobblestone streets and explore the top sights that are a MUST visit, while experiencing the genuine culture these welcoming people offer.
+In this 3-day itinerary in Antigua, you will be able to trek through the cobblestone streets and explore the top sights in Antigua that are a MUST visit, while experiencing the genuine culture these welcoming people offer.
 These gorgeous places replenished my love for sight-seeing, and I guarantee they will have the same effect on you.
 Soon, you will grasp the true meaning of the nickname, “Valley of Guatemala.”

 Trek the Streets Around the Santa Catalina Arch